Svendolin/All-about-Javascript/readme.md

 - ECMAScript 6 or ES6 is the latest version of JavaScript and brings since 2016 great new features, such as variables, arrow functions, strings and arrays

+About CDN:

+- A Content Delivery Network (CDN) is a network of servers in different data centres around the world.
+It is an excellent way to offer or develop your website or web application worldwide.
+When you use such a network, your web server connects to a large number of other servers.
+With the help of a distribution system, the static contents of your web server are transferred to these so-called replica servers.

+- I personally use [CDNJS](https://cdnjs.com/) to load library files on websites.
+In generally used it for FONTAWESOME / JQUERY and HTML2CANVAS (for the QR Code thingy) which is described over [HERE](https://html2canvas.hertzen.com/)

 <br />
 <br />